TripTailorAI/ChatbotUI/README.md

 ## Contributing

-Contributions to VoyagerAI are welcome!
+Contributions to TripTailorAI are welcome!
 Please feel free to submit a Pull Request.

 ## Acknowledgments